Before Intel’s $900 million bid, Moovit wanted to raise more money — then the pandemic hit

 “Nir [Erez, Moovit CEO] and his team were going to undertake another round of capital raising, then the pandemic hit,” Brooks said.
 “It caused us to continue discussions about how we [Intel/Mobileye and Moovit] might work more closely together and build on our existing relationship.
 And that turned into an M&A discussion that I think benefits both companies.”

-In a follow-up statement from Moovit, a spokesperson confirmed that funding discussions had started months before the COVID-19 crisis hit, but they affirmed that the pandemic did not have a direct impact on the company’s decision to sell to Intel.
+In a follow-up statement from Moovit, a spokesperson confirmed that funding discussions had started months before the COVID-19 crisis hit and said the pandemic did not have a direct impact on the company’s decision to sell to Intel.

 Rumors of Intel’s offer to buy Moovit first came to light on Sunday, and Intel confirmed soon after that it was bidding around $900 million to buy the startup to bolster its Mobileye subsidiary’s ambitions in the driverless taxi realm.
 The deal made a great deal of sense, as there were already deep synergies between the two companies.
 Mobileye CEO Amnon Shashua sits on Moovit’s board of directors, Mobileye has used Moovit’s transit data since 2018, and Intel is an active Moovit investor.
 Oh, and both companies are based in Israel.